vossenjp/utils/README.md

 ### Special & Dangerous

 *Do not run any of this code without reading and understand it!*  These can trash your hard drives and destroy all your data!
 They worked for me, for how *I* set things up and how *I* do things.
-Do not runs these without understanding exactly what they do and modifying them to fix your environment!
+Do not run these without understanding exactly what they do and modifying them to fit your environment!
 You have been warned.

 * `grow_mirrored_disk` Grow a Linux software mirror after swapping in larger hard drives
 * `replace_mirrored_disk` Replace a failed disk in a Linux software mirror